paulb00th/galapagos/content/en/visiting/introduction.md

 **-**

-For details of the entry requirements to visit the Galapagos, see ['Plan Your Trip'](/visiting/plan-your-trip/)
+For details of the entry requirements to visit the Galapagos, see [Visiting us](/visiting/plan-your-trip) For information about seasonal condtions, see [Climate and dive conditions](/visiting/climate-and-dive-conditions) For a list of useful things to bring on your trip, see [Packing list](/visiting/packing-list)